Skip to content

 4. Generates additional metadata about the regions (extracted location, title, description) and spreadsheets (title, description) to assist in downstream flows.

-The Python SDK provides an end-to-end method across multiple API calls to complete the extraction.
+The SDK provides an end-to-end method across multiple API calls to complete the extraction.

 )